Cyber Security Body of Knowledge (CyBOK) Training Course

 389 Directory Server for Administrators

-14 HoursThis instructor-led, live training in Taiwan (online or onsite) is aimed at sysadmins who wish to use 389 Directory Server to configure and manage LDAP-based authentication and authorization.
+14 HoursThis instructor-led, live training in Taiwan (online or onsite) is designed for system administrators who want to use 389 Directory Server to configure and manage LDAP-based authentication and authorization.

 By the end of this training, participants will be able to: